Are You Eligible For a Dismissal Of Your MIP Case?

 WHETHER YOU LIKE IT OR NOT, A MINOR IN POSSESSION IS A MISDEMEANOR AND CAN AFFECT YOUR FUTURE!
 Many judges across the state are simply taking guilty pleas at the student’s first court appearance and NOT offering them a first time offender’s program or diversion program.
 A DIVERSION PROGRAM IS OFFERED BY STATUTE!
 Read the statute included on this site

-In this video Attorney McNeil discusses the impact of a new diversion offered by Ottawa County District Court Judge Kenneth Post.
+In this video attorneys and judges discuss the impact of a new diversion offered by Ottawa County District Court Judge Kenneth Post.
 Most students are eligible for the program but you must follow the exact steps laid out by the court to have any chance of success.
 You are NOT guaranteed the program and Judge Post regularly turns people away from the program.
 Don’t let this happen to you!
 Contact us immediately to discuss your case.

-In this video Attorney McNeil talked to WOTV News 8 about college kids and fighting for a diversion progam at Grand Valley State.
+In this video Attorney McNeil, Of Counsel for The Law Offices of Raymond Purdy, talked to WOTV News 8 about college kids and fighting for a diversion progam at Grand Valley State.

 Exercise Your Constitutional Rights